EhsanZB/JavaScript-notes/09-Functions/notes.md

 * BUT functions are really a special kind of JS object -> since functions are objects so they can `have properties and methods`.
 * in JS, functions are object -> so it's possible to set properties on them or even invoke methods on them.
 * there is even a `functions constructor` to create new function object.
+* functions like other objects have a `'prototype property'` that refers to an object known as `'prototype object'`.
+* every function has different prototype object
+* also note that the functions that are used as a 'constructor', the newly created object `inherits properties from the prototype` object.

 > _just to remind that everything in an object is `property` (with key/name and value), but if the value of a property is a function, then that property is `considered as method` of that function._